zzhangjii/learning-library/ospa-library/data-mgmt/classof/3-Creating Autonomous Users/3-Creating Autonomous Users .md

 ## Module 2:  Connect to your ADB instance with SQL Developer

+**PLEASE NOTE: SQL DEVELOPER CONNECTONS DO NO WORK IF YOU ARE BEHIND THE VPN OR ORACLE OFFICE PRIVATE NETWORS.
+IF YOU ARE USING THE VPN CLIENT  YOU MUST DISCONNECT FROM VPN, AND FROM AN ORACLE OFFICE CONNECT TO A OPEN/PUBLIC ACCESS NETWORK**

 *(Make sure you are running the latest version of SQL Developer 18.4.
 Some older versions will not work with ATP, see lab introductions on how to install)*

 1. Start SQL Developer (by clicking the icon on your desktop or selecting